 I know it’s shallow, especially since my teeth are far from perfect, but one of the very first things I notice about a person is their teeth.
 If someone smiles at me and there’s something akin to that little protruding mouth thing from the Alien movies hiding behind their lips, I pass immediate judgment.
 I know, I’m a d**k.
 But you know what?
 Everyone has things about themselves they don’t like.
 One of mine just happens to be my disgust of plaque-loaded teeth.

 If you don’t know what plaque is, it’s that nasty, slimy, yellowish sludge that builds up on your teeth.
 To be totally honest, it’s actually more disgusting than it sounds.
 Tooth plaque is built-up masses of germs, germ carcasses, and food bits clinging to your teeth and chillin’ inside your mouth.
 Pretty nasty.
 If plague isn’t removed on a regular basis, it becomes tartar (a.k.a. calculus).
 Tartar is basically the same thing, except it’s super solidified.
 It solidifies quickly too.
 It can begin to harden in as little as 24-48 hours and can be rock hard in about a week and a half to two weeks.
 So, it makes sense that by removing plaque, you can avoid tartar buildup.
 Plaque removal is actually one of the easiest things you can do for yourself.
 All it takes is a little diligence and a plaque remover or three.
-If you want to learn how to get rid of plaque, simply follow the advice given in this article and consider purchasing something to help you remove plaque.
+If you want to learn how to get rid of plaque, simply follow the following advice and consider purchasing something to help you remove plaque.

 Symptoms of Gingivitis and Periodontitis

 - Soft Swollen Gums

 - Sensitive Gums Gums that bleed easily when flossing and/or brushing

 - Destruction of bone that anchors teeth to jaw

 - Loosening of teeth